therealsphinx/support.balsamiq.com/content/tutorials/filesymbolmyb.md

 * * *

 ## 4\.
-Click the Upload button and select the file you want to use as a Symbol Library
+Click the Upload Button and Select the File You Want to Use as a Symbol Library

 [![Click the Upload button and select the file you want to use as a Symbol Library](https://media.balsamiq.com/img/support/guides/How_to_use_an_existing_file_as_a_Symbol_in_myBalsamiq/media_1380067821774.png)](https://media.balsamiq.com/img/support/guides/How_to_use_an_existing_file_as_a_Symbol_in_myBalsamiq/media_1380067821774_lg.png "4\.
 Click the Upload button and select the file you want to use as a Symbol Library")